UniversalDependencies/udw21/submission.md

 ---
 ## Electronic Submission Information

-We will be accepting submissions online via the START conference management system (exact link TBA).
+We will be accepting submissions online via the START conference management system at <https://www.softconf.com/coling2020/UDW-20/>.
 The submission deadline for both long and short papers is May 15, 2020 (midnight PDT).

 ## IMPORTANT: New submission guidelines